BBOFY/RTS_Sandbox_prototype/README.md

 # RTS Sandbox prototype
 This project was an attempt for combining RTS mechanics with ability to modify terrain and a tiny logistics system.
 Projects was created in about half a year as a personal and thesis project in one, with no prior experience with Unity engine nor with C#.

+Built game executable `rts_game.exe` is located in `Build` folder.
+Can be run in Windows 10/11 64-bit operating system.

 ## Controlls